Summer-Zhang/dbunit-csvdataset-examples/README.md

 To run examples download and run composer in each `dbTest2` and `dbTest3` folder separately and then run tests.
 There is also test database dump included.
 It will work for both examples.
 Experiment by copying `composer.json` file from `dbTest3` to `dbTest2`, updating composer configuration and runing test again.

 However CSV is not best data set choice but its simplicity makes it perfect for learning purposes.
-I hope with this examples no one get stuck as I did on this issue.
+I hope with these examples no one get stuck as I did on this issue.